VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > the start-up process to avoid the risk of losing messages if one is
 > sent to a topic before a the system initializes the subscriptions.

 However, sessions can only guarantee to deliver messages in order if the messages are placed on the bus in the correct order.
 If the system sends messages asynchronously, then you must take special care to ensure that messages are placed on the bus in the correct order.
 In our system, it is important that the events from each individual aggregate instance arrive in order, but we don't care about the ordering of events from different aggregate instances.
-Therefore, although the system sends events asynchronously, each aggregate instance waits for an acknowledgement that the previous event was sent before sending the next one.
+Therefore, although the system sends events asynchronously, the **EventStoreBusPublisher** instance waits for an acknowledgement that the previous event was sent before sending the next one.
 The following sample from the **TopicSender** class illustrates this:

 ```Cs
 public void Send(Func<BrokeredMessage> messageFactory)